CORPS de Ballet International, Inc.

-CORYPHÉE: Leading for Diversity, Equity and Inclusion in Ballet
+CORYPHÉE: Leading for Equity, Diversity and Inclusion in the Arts

 July 7-8, 2019

 Members: $125.00 $130.00

 This 1.5-day session will invite participants to gain knowledge, engage in dialogue and build skills to recognize and respond to the historic and contemporary systems of exclusion and inequity that shape our societal structures, our organizations and our individual lived experiences in the US.
 We will use film, small group dialogue, presentations, and group activities to build knowledge and the tools of analysis to assess how the norms, policies, practices and assumptions of our art forms challenge or uphold systemic inequity and exclusion.

 - Build the framework and capacity for learning through dialogue;